New England Women's Hockey Alliance

 The New England Women's Hockey Alliance (NEWHA) is a women's college ice hockey conference in the United States.
 It participates in the NCAA's Division I as a hockey-only conference.
-As of the current 2022–23 season, the conference is made up of seven teams, with two each in Connecticut and New Hampshire, and one each in Massachusetts, New York, and Vermont.
-An eighth school in Massachusetts joined for administrative purposes in 2022, but will not start conference play until 2023.
+As of the most recent 2023–24 NCAA hockey season, the conference is made up of eight teams, with two each in Connecticut, Massachusetts, and New Hampshire, and one each in New York and Vermont.